singhams/extract-key-values/README.md

 # Excel Key-Value Extractor and Unpivot Tool
-Sometimes you get a metadata export from a system like AEM, which has a generic field for Tags that may contain a bunch of different key:value pairs in a single cell.
-For example, the data in one particular cell might look something like: `industry:healthcare,industry:laboratory,audience:corporate,audience:all,topic:science,topic:math` etc. etc. It can be helpful to parse this out so we can analyze each attribute separately.
+Sometimes you get a spreadsheet with a column that contains a bunch of different key:value pairs in a single cell.
+The data in one particular cell might look something like: `industry:healthcare,industry:laboratory,audience:corporate,audience:all,topic:science,topic:math` etc. etc. It can be helpful to parse this out so we can analyze each attribute separately.
+You can split the columns in Excel, but then you also have to split them again and unpivot.
+This app lets to do that all at once.

 ### How it works
 - Upload an Excel file